parcelcraft/docs/troubleshooting.md

 ## I get errors when I create a quote or shipment

-Typically the solution to fixing the problem can be found by carefully reading the error message.
+Typically, the solution to the problem can be found by carefully reading the error message.
 There are a few things you can try to resolve a shipment
 error: